LWT – Lavell’s Wetland Trust

 The area was deemed a conservation area in 1984 and officially became a nature reserve 7th July 1987, when Friends of Lavell’s Lake (FOLL) became a registered charity – 297074 with the Charity Commission.
-On July 17th Lavell’s Wetland Trust – LWT was formed (registered charity 1176960).
-LWT is a Charitable Incorporated Organisation (CIO) and has replaced FOLL because late in 2018 Ron Bryant will purchase Lea Farm Lake from Summerleaze Ltd, and will pass it over to LWT in Trust, for us to manage and ensure it remains a nature reserve forever.
+In 2018, Lavell’s Wetland Trust – LWT – was formed (registered charity 1176960).
+LWT is a Charitable Incorporated Organisation (CIO) and has replaced FOLL.

 Since 2000 we have benefitted from habitat management grants under the Countryside Stewardship Scheme.
 This enabled FOLL and Dinton Pastures Countryside Service (DPCS) to expand our Phragmites reed beds extensively across DPCP and also part funded Bittern Hide and the new access path for wheelchair and mobility scooters.